1. Czone

 Each board covers local authority schools, standalone academies and schools within multi-academy trusts.

-Their role is to:
+The role of the boards is to:

 • oversee the quality of education provided by schools